loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 * `false` (or any value that converts to false): the property is not an ID (default).
 * Positive number, such as 1 or 2: the property is the index of a composite ID.

-In database terms, ID properties are primary key column(s) are.
+In database terms, ID properties are primary key column(s).
 Such properties are defined with the 'id' attribute set to true or a number as the position for a composite key.

 For example,